 Gorse is an introduced spiny shrub that forms impenetrable thickets that overtake dune habitats.
 It is widely recognized as a threat to native plant species and dune habitats (Christy 2007, entire; ODFW 2016, p.
 7).
 Widespread in the Bandon, Oregon, area, it poses a threat to sand dune phacelia populations in the northern region of its range (Kagan and Christy 1998, p.
 14; Christy 2007, p.
 17; Kalt 2008 p.
 8; Rodenkirk 2019, p.
-6; Brown 2020a database).
+6; Brown 2020a, unpaginated).
 Gorse is also highly flammable and produces copious amounts of seed that can persist in the environment for 30 years or more (Goodwin 2018, p.
 119).

-There is broad consensus in the scientific literature and available data that invasive species presently pose a population-level threat to sand dune phacelia rangewide and will continue to do so into the future, so we included this threat in our analysis of current and future condition.
+There is broad consensus in the scientific literature and available data that invasive species presently pose a population-level threat to sand dune phacelia rangewide and will continue to do so into the future.